bentomhall/nih-system/homebrewery/world/player-options.md

 regardless of whether the trick involves a proficiency or not.
 If you have expertise in the relevant skill or tool, targets have disadvantage on the saving throw.

 #### Acquiring Skill Tricks
-The Dawn of Hope-specific classes in this document grant skill tricks every time you get an Ability Score Increase (more often for the Variant Rogue).
+The Dawn of Hope-specific classes in this document grant skill tricks every time you get an Ability Score Improvement (more often for the Variant Rogue).

-For other classes, you should feel free doing the same, namely granting a Skill Trick every time the character gets an Ability Score Increase.
+For other classes, you should feel free doing the same, namely granting a Skill Trick every time the character gets an Ability Score Improvement.
 Some of them overlap with bullet points from printed feats.
 It is up to the player to decide, but generally you cannot benefit from both at the same time (they do not stack).

 Additionally, you can grant skill tricks as rewards for quests or for spending downtime training.
 \column